SergioBarbosa98/NLW/README.md

+# Origin Six 🏫
-# Project desenvolved in the RocketSeat's course "Origin" 🏫
+ ###Project desenvolved in the RocketSeat's course "Origin Six"

 # Technologies 🧑‍💻

 ### HTML, CSS and Javascript